cockroachdb/docs/cockroachcloud/create-your-cluster.md

 ## Step 3.
 Select the region(s)

 In the **Regions & nodes** section, select a region.
 For optimal performance, select the cloud provider region in which you are running your application.
 For example, if your application is deployed in GCP's `us-east1` region, select `us-east1` for your {{ site.data.products.dedicated }} cluster.
+If you want to create a cluster in an unavailable region, please [contact Support](https://support.cockroachlabs.com).

 To create a multi-region cluster, click **Add regions** until you have the desired number of regions.

 {{site.data.alerts.callout_info}}
 Multi-region clusters must contain at least 3 regions to ensure that data spread across regions can survive the loss of one region.
 See [Planning your cluster](plan-your-cluster.html?filters=dedicated) for the requirements and recommendations for {{ site.data.products.dedicated }} cluster configuration.
 {{site.data.alerts.end}}

-**Known issue:** We had to temporarily disable the following GCP regions due to GCP's quota restrictions:

-- Mumbai (`asia-south1`)
-- Osaka (`asia-northeast2`)
-- Hamina (`europe-north1`)
-- Frankfurt (`europe-west3`)
-- Zurich (`europe-west6`)

-If you want to create a cluster in a disabled or unavailable region, please [contact Support](https://support.cockroachlabs.com).

 ## Step 4.
 Select the number of nodes